HigherOrderCO/Kind/SYNTAX.md

 convenience.

 Lambdas can also be written using `<x> body` instead of `(x) body`.
 You can also omit the name and write just `() body`.
-As with applications, difference is merely stylistic.
+As with applications, the difference is merely stylistic.